tableau/VizAlerts/docs/install_guide.md

 3. **Optional:** Create new schedules for On Refresh Success/Failure
 	- If you wish to schedule VizAlerts for when their workbook extract refreshes, create two new schedules on Tableau Server with the following properties:
 		- The name must match the existing naming convention for your Vizalerts schedules (e.g., has "Alerts" somewhere in it, or whatever you picked for the other schedules)
 		- The name of each will also determine whether it represents extracts succeeding or extracts failing.
-Indicate this by putting "On Extract Success" Each of the two  that also contain the words "Refresh Success" and "Refresh Failure" somewhere in them.
+Indicate this by putting the words "Refresh Success" and "Refresh Failure" somewhere in each.
 		- Type must be Subscription
 		- Priority will dictate the priority in the VizAlerts queue, if other alerts happen to running at the same time
 		- Execution doesn't matter, so leave it Parallel